typst/packages/packages/preview/bubble/0.1.0/README.md

 - `year`: The year you're in
 - `class`: For which class this document is
 - `date`: Date of the document, current date if none is set *default is current date*
-- `logo`: Path of the logo displayed at the top right of the title page *default is none*
+- `logo`: Path of the logo displayed at the top right of the title page, must be set like an image : `image("path-to-img")` *default is none*
 - `main-color`: Main color used in the document *default is `#E94645`*
 - `alpha`: Percentage of transparency for the bubbles on the title page *default is 60%*